When I joined TWICE in 1995, I commuted from my apartment across the Hudson River listening to a Sony portable CD player.

 One of those directions will be a concentrated effort to engage the industry through all the technology available to us, so I encourage you to follow us on Twitter @TWICEOnline, like us on Facebook, engage us on LinkedIn, and subscribe to our YouTube channel.
 I also hope you’ll send me your feedback on what we can do to bring you the knowledge you need to do your job better.

-TWICE’s social-media contact information is listed below, as is mine and all my colleagues’.
+TWICE’s social-media information is in the box below, as is mine and all my colleagues’.
 We want our relationship with our readers to be a dialogue.
 I look forward to hearing from each and every one of you.